occamkg/EMq2HW/README.md

 If someone emails me that they've checked through a file, I'll add that to a commit message for that homework so others won't have to check through as much.

+I removed page numbers so you can just add blank pages whenever you need more room to complete a problem.

 Note: Each TeX file also requires the hmcpset.cls file.